55 Wall Street: Conversion to event venue, hotel, and residences

 In September 1997, the building was sold again to a group headed by restaurant-and-ballroom company Cipriani S.A., businessman Sidney Kimmel, and Hotel Jerome operator T. Richard Butera for $27 million.
 By that point, there was high demand for luxury hotels in Lower Manhattan.
 Starting the next year, building was completely renovated into a luxury hotel.
 The banking room became a ballroom and luxury restaurant space called Cipriani Wall Street.
 Midway through the renovation, Cipriani was replaced with Regent Hotels & Resorts as the prospective operator of the hotel.
 Kimmel also bought out Cipriani's share of the management contract for 55 Wall Street.
 The Regent Wall Street Hotel opened in 2000 with 144 guest rooms, a restaurant, and a fitness center.
 After the September 11 attacks destroyed the nearby World Trade Center in 2001, 55 Wall Street served as a relief center for workers and area residents and was used by Tribeca Film Festival attendees.
+The hotel was the venue for the reception and after party for the 2002 wedding of David Gest and Liza Minnelli.
 The hotel's overall business declined, leading to its closure in 2003.

 Cipriani and developer Steve Witkoff formed a partnership in 2004, converting the defunct hotel rooms into a residential condominium development called the Cipriani Club Residences.
 Louise Sunshine was hired to sell the apartments through her company Sunshine Group, and tenants began buying apartments in November 2005.
 Two early residents, actor Mickey Rourke and supermodel Naomi Campbell, appeared in advertisements for the Cipriani Club Residences in exchange for discounts on the building's condominiums.
 Sunshine Group had sold 37 of the 106 condominiums by February 2006, when Witkoff hired a new leasing agent, Douglas Elliman.
 The buyers of the remaining condominiums included financiers; two friends of Sarah, Duchess of York; and soccer captain Claudio Reyna.
 Most of the studios and one-bedroom apartments had been sold by mid-2006, though the two- and three-bedroom apartments were still being completed.

 The main banking floor remained in use as the Cipriani Wall Street event venue, which hosted the Peabody Awards from 2015 to 2019.
 In May 2020, amid a loss of income during the COVID-19 pandemic in New York City, Cipriani defaulted on a mortgage loan that had been placed on its event venues at 110 East 42nd Street and 55 Wall Street.
 A special servicer took over the mortgage in 2021, but the two event venues were at risk of foreclosure by the end of that year.
 By June 2022, King Street Capital Management was considering giving Cipriani $150 million to refinance the debt on 110 East 42nd Street and 55 Wall Street.
 That September, W. P. Carey gave Cipriani a $52.1 million commercial mortgage-backed securities loan and a $28 million mezzanine loan for the two properties.